chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 in individual RPC transactions, as follows:

-* The new RPC auth pseudo-flavor AUTH_NONE_MPA indicates that the client may use the AUTH_NONE RPC auth flavor in RPC transactions only if both endpoints have mutually authenticated.
+* The new RPC auth pseudo-flavor AUTH_NONE_MPA indicates that the client may present an AUTH_NONE credential and verifier in RPC Calls only if both peers have mutually authenticated.
 Encryption of traffic between these peers is not required.

-* The new RPC auth pseudo-flavor AUTH_NONE_ENC indicates that the client may use the AUTH_NONE RPC auth flavor in RPC transactions only if traffic between these peers is encrypted.
-Mutual authentication is not required.
+* The new RPC auth pseudo-flavor AUTH_NONE_ENC indicates that the client may present an AUTH_NONE credential and verifier in RPC Calls only if traffic between these peers is encrypted.
+Mutual peer authentication is not required.

-* The new RPC auth pseudo-flavor AUTH_NONE_MPA_ENC indicates that the client may use the AUTH_NONE RPC auth flavor in RPC transactions only if both endpoints have mutually authenticated and traffic between these peers is encrypted.
+* The new RPC auth pseudo-flavor AUTH_NONE_MPA_ENC indicates that the client may present an AUTH_NONE credential and verifier in RPC Calls only if both peers have mutually authenticated and traffic between these peers is encrypted.

-* The new RPC auth pseudo-flavor AUTH_SYS_MPA indicates that the client may use the AUTH_SYS RPC auth flavor in RPC transactions only if both endpoints have mutually authenticated.
+* The new RPC auth pseudo-flavor AUTH_SYS_MPA indicates that the client may present an AUTH_SYS credential and verifier in RPC Calls only if both peers have mutually authenticated.
 Encryption of traffic between these peers is not required.

-* The new RPC auth pseudo-flavor AUTH_SYS_ENC indicates that the client may use the AUTH_SYS RPC auth flavor in RPC transactions only if traffic between these peers is encrypted.
-Mutual authentication is not required.
+* The new RPC auth pseudo-flavor AUTH_SYS_ENC indicates that the client may present an AUTH_SYS credential and verifier in RPC Calls only if traffic between these peers is encrypted.
+Mutual peer authentication is not required.

-* The new RPC auth pseudo-flavor AUTH_SYS_MPA_ENC indicates that the client may use the AUTH_SYS RPC auth flavor in RPC transactions only if both endpoints have mutually authenticated and traffic between these peers is encrypted.
+* The new RPC auth pseudo-flavor AUTH_SYS_MPA_ENC indicates that the client may present an AUTH_SYS credential and verifier in RPC Calls only if both peers have mutually authenticated and traffic between these peers is encrypted.

-If an RPC client sends an RPC transaction using one of these pseudo-flavors and the underlying transport does not provide the required additional security services as indicated above, the RPC server MUST reject the RPC Call and reply with a reply_stat of MSG_DENIED, a reject_stat of AUTH_ERR, and an auth_stat of AUTH_TOOWEAK.
+If an RPC client sends an RPC Call using one of these pseudo-flavors and the underlying transport does not provide the required additional security services as indicated above, the RPC server MUST reject the RPC Call and respond with a reply_stat of MSG_DENIED, a reject_stat of AUTH_ERR, and an auth_stat of AUTH_TOOWEAK.

 # Channel Binding